 So, the output of the above-mentioned Python print statement will be 28

-The functionality of a Second one is,
+The functionality of the Second Python assignment operator is,

 Total -= a means